th7mo/notes/redesign-website.md

 ---

 The program needs to be a wiki engine.
 This note explains how the engine is going to work and which requirements it has.
+It might not even be a wiki engine, but an entire ecosystem to manage my digital life.
+This note will collect all the requirements, and might split those requirements into distinct programs/ utilities that work together like the Unix tool set.

 ## Why